OFDMA, OFDM vs CDMA Comparison

 4G/LTE technology uses OFDMA

-Both OFDM and OFDMA are used in many modern wireless systems including AC-MIMO Radio, 802.11ac and 4G/LTE.
+Both OFDM (orthogonal frequency-division multiplexing) and OFDMA (orthogonal frequency-division multiple access) are used in many modern wireless systems including AC-MIMO Radio, 802.11ac and 4G/LTE.
 CDMA is widely used in 3G networks.
-Here we give a comparison of the advantages and disadvantages of OFDMA / OFDM and CDMA is often necessary to choose the correct system.
+Here we give a comparison of the advantages and disadvantages of OFDMA / OFDM and CDMA.

 Both CDMA and OFDM / OFDMA have their own advantages and disadvantages and therefore an OFDMA / OFDMA CDMA comparison can be beneficial.